Introduction

 A Combined Architecture Is Usually the Strongest Outcome

-The companion article on building agentic orchestration with MCP, A2A, LangGraph, and LangChain turns this comparison into a concrete open-source stack, testing plan, and deployment blueprint.
+The article on building agentic orchestration with MCP, A2A, LangGraph, and LangChain turns this comparison into a concrete open-source stack, testing plan, and deployment blueprint.

 Ten Learning Points